Module Catalogue 2023/24

 This module will build on students' knowledge of key PR concepts, including media relations, PR in the voluntary sector and strategic PR planning, and develop professional writing skills they acquired in MCH2034 and apply them in a global context.

-Students will be required to develop an NGO-linked profile article suitable for placement in an international publication and offer a rationale for their personality and publication choice.
+Students will be required to develop a feature profile article suitable for placement in an international publication and offer a rationale for their personality and publication choice.

-At the end of the module, students will be required to propose a communications campaign for an NGO operating overseas.
+At the end of the module, students will be required to propose a strategic PR campaign for an NGO operating overseas.
 The proposal will be delivered as a group verbal pitch, presented in response to a real-life scenario brief.

 Outline Of Syllabus